rebelvg/framework.VR/readme.txt

 To test your loadouts you can use some neat framework functions.
 Execute
 [] spawn debugLoadout_fnc;
-in the console to test every loadout on your soldier or
-[] spawn testLoadout_fnc;
 to test loadouts on ai units.

 Visit framework\initPlayerLocal.sqf for radios, loadouts, custom roster script, etc.